 The first Green Revolution in the 1960s depended heavily on government resources and intervention to feed a population of less than 500 million.
 Today, with the same amount of land and amidst climate change and diminishing availability of water, India must feed a population of nearly 1.2 billion.

-The technologies, expertise, resources, and leadership for ensuring food security for this growing population can no longer be fully supported and provided by the government alone.
-The business sector, which has spent decades investing in all aspects of the agricultural supply chain, is now ready and willing to supplement the government’s efforts and support India’s goal of achieving food security through an Evergreen Revolution.
+The technologies, expertise, resources, and leadership for ensuring food security for this growing population can not be provided by the government alone.
+The business sector, which has spent decades investing in all aspects of the agricultural supply chain, is now ready to supplement the government’s efforts and support India’s goal of achieving food security through an Evergreen Revolution.

 USIBC's publication, "Unlocking India's Rural Sector: U.S. Industry Contributions" highlights the many ways in which American companies are adding value to India's rural communities and agricultural sector.